DavidProf/devops/README.md

 -   Then you will only need to add your files
 -   Commit changes (please use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/))

+Tips:
+-   Do not add readmes or any doc here, please edit the wiki
+-   It's recommended to add comments in files or configurations that support it
+-   Avoid to add base docker images like nodejs, kafka, rabbit here.

 ### Update the wiki

 The wiki holds all the documentation about the project: